tymyrddin/purple/source/docs/distribution-networks/observable-semantics/control-and-command-execution/scada-observables.md

 ## The control-room evidence surface

-The control room is the evidence-generating layer for the entire Stedin network.
+The control room is the evidence-generating layer for the entire network.
 Everything visible to the operator at the HMI (the graphical map of the network on their screen), every command they issue, every alarm they acknowledge, every setting they change, and every time they log in is recorded by the SCADA system, transmitted to a historian, and archived.
 The strength of this evidence is that it is continuous and comprehensive: if an operator acted, it is